emm312/combi/README.md

 # Combi
-Combi is a fast and lightweight rust parser **combi**nator library, featuring speeds of 325gb/s (parsing a 25mb JSON file).
-It can parse any stream of input if it implements the `Stream` trait, and has built-in implementations for `&str`, `&[u8]`, and `std::io::Read`.
+Combi is a fast and lightweight rust parser **combi**nator library, featuring speeds of 325gb/s (parsing a 25mb JSON file (not to sure if my bench is right, that number is a bit high)).
+It can parse any stream of input if it implements the
+`Stream` trait, and has built-in implementations for `&str`, `&[u8]`, and `std::io::Read`.
 In addition, combi also has built in parsers for bytes and characters.